manivuppala124/TaskAgent/README.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-Latest-teal)
 ![Streamlit](https://img.shields.io/badge/Streamlit-Latest-red)

+## Best AI Project: TaskAgent Pro (200–300 words)
+What I built:
+TaskAgent Pro is an advanced AI agent system designed to convert high-level goals into detailed, actionable plans.
+Leveraging the Gemini 1.5 Flash model, it employs a multi-agent architecture—Planner, Search, and Summarizer agents—coordinated via LangGraph.
+The Planner agent decomposes goals into subtasks, the Search agent enriches plans with real-time web research, and the Summarizer agent delivers concise, actionable summaries.
+The system features a modern Streamlit web UI and a robust FastAPI backend, supporting both interactive and API-driven workflows.

+Why it excites me:
+TaskAgent Pro excites me because it demonstrates the practical power of AI agents to automate complex cognitive workflows.
+By integrating real-time web search and multi-agent orchestration, it goes beyond static planning tools, creating dynamic, context-aware plans that adapt to user needs.
+The project showcases end-to-end product thinking: from clean code and modular architecture to a user-friendly interface and thorough documentation.
+It also highlights my ability to blend state-of-the-art language models with practical software engineering, making AI accessible and useful for productivity and project management.
+Seeing users transform vague ambitions into clear, achievable steps with the help of TaskAgent Pro is deeply rewarding, and it drives my passion fobuilding intelligent, human-centric tools.

 ## ✨ Features

 - **🧠 AI-Powered Planning**: Advanced Gemini 1.5 Flash model creates detailed, step-by-step plans for any goal